 The NAPE Education Foundation’s STEM Equity Pipeline™ works with teams of high school and college partners to implement a data-driven decision-making program improvement process (the Program Improvement Process for Equity in STEM, PIPE-STEM™) focused on increasing the participation of women and girls in STEM-related programs of study at the high school and community college level.
 Since 2008 the STEM Equity Pipeline has been providing high-quality professional development, technical assistance, and consulting at the state and local level.
 Read about the project’s successes.

-Currently, 19 states are involved in the national program.
+Currently, 19 states have been involved in the national program (see list to right).
 The work of the project is carried out by four organizational units: a National Advisory Board, an Extension Services Group, State Teams, and Local Educators.
-Their activities are supported by a Virtual Learning Community, a public, web-based portal that houses project information and relevant resources for the STEM equity community and that provides a common “meeting place” for all project participants.
+Their activities are supported by a Virtual Learning Community, a web-based portal that houses project information and relevant resources for the STEM equity community and that provides a common “meeting place” for all project participants.

 Each month the Program issues its e-newsletter, the Pipeline Press, which highlights program events and news, news from Washington, DC, publications, resources, and STEM events of complementary organizations.
-Read the May 2013 issue of the Pipeline Press.
-Contact the NAPE National Office if you would like to receive the Pipeline Press each month.
+Read the Pipeline Press for October 2017 issue of the Pipeline Press.
+Sign up to receive this free e-newsletter each month.